-It wasn't until I was in my late twenties that I picked both singing and drawing back up as hobbies and decided to create things that are undeniably beautiful to my own eyes and ears.
+Years later, I resumed both singing and drawing as hobbies and decided to create things that are undeniably beautiful to my own eyes and ears.
 I didn't need approval or a certain grade from anyone else anymore.
 Then something strange happened - people started offering to pay for my drawings and paintings and to hear me sing.
 While in the crowd at a Dierks Bentley concert, a close friend of mine told me, "That should be you on stage singing", and I got full-body chills and started crying.
 She had expressed, out loud, the dream I had within since I was a child, so I moved to Nashville a few months later to chase it!

 Songwriting has become a true silver lining in my life.
 No matter what happens to me, be it positive or negative, I have found that I can turn the experience into a song.
 Even uncomfortable emotions such as anger, jealousy, and sadness are inspiring, relatable, and common, so we might as well share them with each other and connect.
 The lyrics in my songs and the words in my book and articles are true, reflecting personal experiences in my own life.
 Life can be tough if you don't have a sense of humor, so some of my lyrics poke fun at minor everyday frustrations.
 My slower songs resemble lullabies, and I hope they help you release your tears or slip off to sleep.
 I am sharing what I've been through, and what I've learned from it, in hopes that my listeners and readers will find comfort in knowing someone else has felt the same way they do, even if they've never met that person.